LeaskN/intro-to-js-v1/01-JavaScript-Basics/1-data-types-variables/0-data-types-overview/0-data-types.md

   - `null` - the intentional declaration of nothing
   - `Undefined` - This will make more sense when we talk about variables - it's a essentially what happens when a variable has been declared but a value hasn't been assigned.
 It's usually represents an unintended absence of value.
   - `Symbol` - This is a way to construct a value that is guaranteed to be unique.
 It's fairly new to JavaScript and used in complex coding.
 We likely wont need to use this in this program.
   - `BigInt` - Similar to `Number` except can represent MUCH larger numbers.
+It cannot be used in Math methods, it wont be strictly/deeply equal to a `Number` value.
+Some 'bad' or older browsers do not support `Big Int`

 ### Reference Data Types (non-primitive)
   - `Object` - A complex data type allowing for a collection of related data.
 An object contains properties - defined as key-value pairs.
 We'll talk about this more later.